reganputra/Event-Booking/README.md

 # Event Booking REST API

 A RESTful API built with Go and Gin framework for managing events and user registrations.
 This API allows users to create, view, update, and delete events, as well as register for events.
+Now supports user roles (admin and user) for enhanced access control.

 ## Table of Contents